novia-financial/QuickCompare/ReadMe.md

 ## How it works

-Using some SQL queries (mainly targeting the INFORMATION_SCHEMA models), the solution uses low-level DataReader instances to populate models in the DatabaseSchema namespace.
+Using some SQL queries (mainly targeting the INFORMATION_SCHEMA models), the solution uses low-level asynchronous DataReader instances to populate models in the DatabaseSchema namespace.

 Next the engine inspects models of both databases, building a set of Difference objects for each database element.